Meet The PYP Chicago Members

 Julie grew up in the Chicago area and just moved back to Winnetka in 2019 from living in Hong Kong for 3 years with her husband and 2 daughters.
 Julie holds a bachelor’s degree in marketing & international business and an MBA from Kelly School of Business, Indiana University.
 Julie is currently appointed Vice President, Chief Transformation Officer at Otis Elevator Company.
 Julie leads the global transformation initiative preparing the organization to be a standalone company, separating from United Technologies.
 She has over 24 years of experience driving organizations to profitable growth.
 Prior to her current job, she served as the Managing Director for Hong Kong, Macau & Taiwan where she led a $400M business with over 2,300 employees.
 Earlier in her career, she held positions of increasing responsibility across multiple functions, including sales & marketing, service, and general management in North and South America.
 A person always in pursuit of being a “Do-Gooder”, she has focused on ensuring her organization is focused on Corporate Social Responsibility within the markets they are present.
 In Hong Kong she was a strong supporter of Greenshoots program which was an initiative focused on providing training on elevator & fire safety to children with autism.
 Julie was on the Board of Directors, for American Chamber of Commerce (AMCHAM) in Hong Kong.
 Another platform that she is very passionate about is female leadership and diversity in the workforce and is often speaking out and mentoring within her organization, around the world to encourage more women to take on larger roles within the corporation.

-Liz enjoys travel and sports and has served on the Board of the Windmill School and volunteered her time at organizations such as the SF-Marin Food Bank, Highland Park Legal Aid Clinic, Ascend Justice, Feed My Starving Children, and Bernie’s Book Bank, among others.
+Liz enjoys travel and sports and currently serves on the Women’s Board of Children’s Home & Aid is a past member of the Board of the Windmill School.
+She volunteers her time at organizations such as the SF-Marin Food Bank, Highland Park Legal Aid Clinic, Ascend Justice, Feed My Starving Children, and Bernie’s Book Bank, among others.
 Liz earned a bachelor’s degree in English from the University of California at Berkeley and a juris doctorate from the University of the Pacific McGeorge School of Law in Sacramento, California.